Six-Seven-Studios/Rust-Racers/README.md

 * 50%: Networked Multiplayer and AI CPUs
   * A homescreen with create and join room options
   * Players can choose from multiple cars
-  * Players can race alongside a max of 8 players via a networked connection
+  * Players can race alongside a max of 7 players via a networked connection
   * Empty spots within a lobby are filled by AI CPUs
   * Players can also choose to race alone alongside AI CPUs (singleplayer)
-  * AI CPUs have dynamic racing behavior that reacts to their surroundings.
+  * AI CPUs have dynamic racing behavior that reacts to their surroundings
     * Aggressive Driving Lines
     * Reversing
     * Attacking Players / Other CPUs

 * 15%: Two Maps
-  * Players can choose between two maps to race on.
+  * Players can choose between two maps to race on
 * 15%: Drifting AND Simple and Complex control styles
   * Players can drift their cars around turns for a small boost
-  * Certain driving features are disabled when the player selects simple controls.
+  * Certain driving features are disabled when the player selects simple controls

 ## Stretch Goals